 The bell has a diameter of 3 metres and weighs 18,835 kg.
 Its clapper alone has a weight of 850 kg.
 When in use it could be heard ringing 10 km away.

-Equestrian statues in bronze
+The equestrian statues in bronze

 Above the narthex stand two equestrian statues in bronze by sculptor Hippolyte Lefebvre:

-Inside the basilica
+Inside the Sacré-Cœur basilica